Kheirlb/kheirlb.github.io/README.md

 ## Welcome to my GitHub Website!

-My name is Karl Parks and I love coding.
-Please check out some of my following projects!
+My name is Karl Parks and I love to code.
+I'm excited to present my GitHub Pages website featuring some of my best programming projects.
+Have fun taking a look around!

 [Rocket Simulation and Design Files](https://kheirlb.github.io/rockets/)